 The grape is characterized by essentially round leaves and small round very thick skinned berries.
 The wine is rich in glycerol but also endowed with high total acidity, thereby offering a unique combination of texture and vibrancy.
 In fact, Pecorino wines have become so popular that much Pecorino has been planted recently, however the grape variety always performs best in hilly vineyard sites rather than flatland areas, which are not its natural habitat.

 - Total area under vine: 3 ha / 7.41 acres

 - Hand harvested the first week of September

 - Aged in bottle

-Deep straw yellow color.
-Intense aromas and flavors of sage, rosemary, green fig, peach, yellow melon.
-Full bodied and with a lingering minerality.
-Pair with pasta, seafood, white meats and legumes.
+The color is deep straw yellow.
+Intense aromas of sage, rosemary, green fig, peach yellow melon.
+Full bodied, with a lingering minerality.

-100% massal selection Pecorino grapes; Alcohol: 13.5%; soils have limestone base with marly-gravel subsoil; vine age: average 18 years; fermented in stainless steel tanks without malolactic fermentation; aged in bottle.
+100% massal selection Pecorino grapes; alcohol: 13.5%; soils have limestone base with marly-gravel subsoil; vine age: average 20 years; fermented in stainless steel tanks without malolactic fermentation; aged in bottle.

 - 100% massal selection Pecorino grapes